C4T-BuT-S4D/neo/README.md

 Neo client only has access to the directory where the `start.sh` file is located, so to add a new exploit, you'll need to put it somewhere next to `start.sh` (`exploits` directory might be a good place).

+There are also `start_light.sh` and `start_sage.sh` scripts, which start the shallow alpine image (useful for exploit management without running) and the largest image with Sage installed respectively.

 ## Development notice